|On this page…|

 Use the I/O data to estimate the lookup table values in the lookup_regular Simulink® model.
 The lookup table in the model contains ten values, which are stored in the MATLAB® variable table.
 The initial table values comprise a vector of 0s.
 To learn more about how to model a system using lookup tables, see Guidelines for Choosing a Lookup Table in the Simulink documentation.

 To estimate the lookup table values, open a Parameter Estimation session.

 Open the lookup table model by typing the following command at the MATLAB prompt:

 This command opens the Simulink model, and loads the estimation data into the MATLAB workspace.

-In the Simulink model, select Analysis > Parameter Estimation to open a new project named lookup_regular in the Control and Estimation Tools Manager GUI.
+In the Simulink model, select Analysis > Parameter Estimation to open a new session with name lookup_regular in the Parameter Estimation tool.

 Run an initial simulation to view the I/O data, simulated output, and the initial table values.
 To do so, type the following commands at the MATLAB prompt: